 Practice, practice, practice.
 Your comfort level increases each time you ask for payment.
 Remember, your new client wants your help.
 Eventually getting paid first will be a natural step in your enrollment process.Discussing your fees may be uncomfortable.
 It’s a clue that your mindset is getting in the way. #getpaidwhatyoureworth Click To Tweet

-Discussing your rates and then asking for payment brings up all kinds of money issues for entrepreneurs.
+Discussing your rates and then asking for payment brings up all kinds of money issues for accounting professionals.
 It’s a reflection of your self worth and your beliefs.
-If you find that you are uncomfortable discussing money, I encourage you to set up a complementary private strategy session.
-Discover how you can develop a positive money mindset and get paid before you do any work.
+When that’s true, discussing money becomes highly uncomfortable.
+Discover how you can develop a positive money mindset to confidently discuss your fees.

 Ready to get paid before you do any work?
 Follow these recommendations to increase your bottom line while lightening your workload.
 Right NOW claim your FREE RESOURCE to double your income while working half the time.